toebeann/BepInEx.Subnautica/README.md

     - For Windows and Linux/SteamDeck, download the archive designated `x64`.
     - For macOS, download the archive designated `*nix`.
 2. Extract the downloaded archive into the game folder:
-    - On Windows and Linux/SteamDeck, the game folder is where the game executable `Subnautica.exe` is located.
+    - On Windows and Linux/SteamDeck, the game folder is the folder containing the game executable `Subnautica.exe`.
-    - On macOS, the game folder is where the game executable `Subnautica.app` is located.
+    - On macOS, the game folder is the folder containing the game executable `Subnautica.app`.
 3. Run the game.
 If everything runs correctly, you will see BepInEx console pop up on your desktop.
 4. Follow the configuration instructions for Windows, Linux/SteamDeck or macOS below: